Starmer intervention in China spy case collapse would have been ‘absurd’ – No 10

 “In a criminal matter it is the CPS and the DPP that, quite rightly, have independent responsibility for prosecuting cases in this country.”

-The case against Christopher Cash, a former parliamentary researcher, and Christopher Berry was dropped by the CPS in September.

-Chris Ward, in his first outing as a Cabinet Office minister in the Commons, had earlier told MPs the evidence in the three statements published on Wednesday night “sets out the threats China poses multiple times”.
+Chris Ward, in his first outing as a Cabinet Office minister in the Commons, had earlier told MPs the evidence in the three statements by Mr Collins published on Wednesday night “sets out the threats China poses multiple times”.

-Mr Collins called China “the biggest state-based threat to the UK’s economic security” in one of the statements.
+In one of his witness statements Mr Collins called China “the biggest state-based threat to the UK’s economic security”.

-He said Beijing’s “highly capable” intelligence services are carrying out “large-scale espionage operations against the UK to advance the Chinese state’s interests and harm the interests and security of the UK”.

-The Chinese activities “threaten the UK’s economic prosperity and resilience and the integrity of our democratic institutions”, he said.
+Ministers have throughout insisted the collapsed case relied upon the previous Tory government’s policy towards China, which classified China as an “epoch-defining challenge” rather than a threat.

-But in the last paragraph of his third and final statement in August, just weeks before the case collapsed, he set out the Government’s approach to China.
+But in the last paragraph of his third and final statement in August, just weeks before the case collapsed, Mr Collins used the exact language of the current Labour Government’s approach to China.

-He said it was “important for me to emphasise” that the Government “is committed to pursuing a positive relationship with China to strengthen understanding, co-operation and stability”.
+The Prime Minister’s official spokesman said he did not accept that including Labour’s policy in the evidence risked undermining the case, and that it was included to provide context.

+The statement was published in “as full a version” as it could “possibly be”, the spokesman said, suggesting some names had been removed.

-Tory leader Kemi Badenoch has questioned why Mr Collins’s final statement set out Labour’s approach to China.
+The Conservatives, including party leader Kemi Badenoch, have questioned why Mr Collins’s final statement set out Labour’s approach to China.

-She said: “Yesterday the Prime Minister insisted that the deputy national security adviser’s witness statements reflected the last Conservative government’s policy towards China.

-“Now we discover that a witness statement sent under this Labour Government included language describing the current Government’s policy towards China, which was directly lifted from the Labour Party manifesto.

-“Did an official, adviser or minister suggest that this should be included?”
+Mrs Badenoch had asked whether an “official, adviser or minister suggest that this should be included”.

+In a letter responding to questions from the Conservative leader, Sir Keir said he will “will not stand for anyone being unfairly blamed” for the collapse of the case.

+The Prime Minister also said: “I can confirm that no minister or special adviser of this Government placed any pressure on any witness that the CPS intended to call to trial, nor did they seek to influence the outcome of the trial in any other way.”

 A parliamentary committee will launch a formal inquiry into what has happened.